Learn by watching

-Watch this video on how to import your single-line data or read on below:
+Watch this video on how to import your single-line data such as expenses, or read on below.
+Importing your data

 You can import expenses using the Import button in the top right corner of the expenses sheet.